-Different Air Quality Indexes
+Confusion about different Air Quality Indexes

 There is very significant confusion in the community about how to measure air quality and the health effects of poor air quality.
 Multiple jurisdictions in Australia and around the world produce an Air Quality Index (AQI), but they are all based on different standards and different advice at different levels of air pollution.